-Convicted Pedophile Tom O’Carroll Blasted For Fawning Over ‘Sexy Kid’ Child Drag Queen Desmond Napoles
+Convicted Sex Offender Tom O’Carroll Blasted For Fawning Over ‘Sexy Kid’ Child Drag Queen Desmond Napoles

-Convicted pedophile Tom O’Carroll reportedly wrote a personal blog in which he fawned over child drag queen Desmond Napoles.
+Convicted sex offender Tom O’Carroll reportedly wrote a personal blog in which he fawned over child drag queen Desmond Napoles.
 The Daily Caller reports that O’Carroll was convicted in the United Kingdom in 2006 for distributing child pornography, and was also formerly the chairman of the Paedophile Information Exchange (PIE).

 In his blog, O’Carroll calls Desmond a “pretty young boy” and “sexy kid,” which prompted his mother, Wendy, to write a response on Instagram.